 Key Terms

-1. Internet is the Technology enabling people and things to transmit and receive data through email, over the Web and related systems.
+1. INTERNET: The Technology enabling people and things to transmit and receive data through email, over the Web and related systems.

-Having access to the Internet does not mean you have Broadband.
+Having Internet does not mean you have Broadband.

-2. Broadband is the Standard defined by the FCC for the Volume of data moved over the internet in one second - measured in Megabits per second (Mbps).
+2. BROADBAND: The Standard defined by the FCC for the Volume of data moved over the internet in one second - measured in Megabits per second (Mbps).
 That standard can change over time, but has been 25Mbps/3Mbps since 2015.
 Maine defines Broadband as 100Mbps/100Mbps.

-3. Capacity is the Volume of data moved over the internet in one second, sometimes referred to as bandwidth and often confused with speed.
+3. CAPACITY: The Volume of data moved over the internet in one second, sometimes referred to as bandwidth and often confused with speed.
 Capacity is critical when a needed volume of information is delayed and the time to perform a task is impacted, such as for photo/video files, video games, video calls (ZOOM), streaming TV, large documents, and computer system updates.
 Multiple users compound the impacts.

-4. Latency is the Time Measurement in milliseconds (ms) or "Ping" time.
+4. LATENCY: The Time Measurement in milliseconds (ms) or "Ping" time.
 That reaction time identifies the time it takes for a small data set to be transmitted to a server and back to your device again.
 Fiber is below 20ms, satellites generally 50-150ms and coaxial cable systems somewhere in between.
 Latency is critical when transmission time delays reflected in poor system performance when reactions to the streaming of "TV," communication gaps, gaming reactions, medical device use delays, etc. are impacted.

 5. Mb vs MB: Mega bit (Mb) is 1/8th of a Mega Byte (MB) – so 1 MB is 8 Mb.